-The answer to the question ‘how long does firewood take to dry?’ isn’t straightforward.
-There are several variables to take into consideration, all of which can impact the drying time of your future fuel.
+The appropriate length of time for drying out or ‘seasoning’ wood for burning in your campfire isn’t clear cut.
+There are several variables to take into consideration, all of which can impact the prep time of your future fuel.

 We provide an overview of those variables below, giving you the lowdown on expected drying times for different tree species, different environmental conditions, and different types of storage.
 We’ll also offer tips on how to store your wood the right way and how to gauge when it’s ready to burn.

 - Factors That Influence Drying Time With Wet Wood or Green Wood